elitonfreitas/node-api-rest-boilerplate/README.md

 Improve code quality and patterns using eslint and prettier.

-## Jest (unit test)
+## Jest (unit and integration test)

-Improve unit tests using jest pre setup and structure.
+Improve unit and integration tests using jest pre setup and structure with supertest.

 ## Postman (automate test)